cupakromer/emoji-rspec/README.md

 A set of emoji based RSpec formatters for use with test output.

+## Versions

+### 1.x

+The current main release.
+Full support for 2.0.0, with some backwards support for 1.9.2 and 1.9.3.

+### 0.x

+This has reached end of life.
+Further improvements will only be on the 1.x line.
+Pull Requests will be welcome on this branch, but new formatters will not be added.
+If you submit a PR for this, please maintain 1.8.7 support.

 ## Installation

 Add this line to your application's Gemfile: